San Marino in the Eurovision Song Contest: History

-For their first Eurovision appearance, SMRTV sought to host an internal selection process, choosing Miodio with the Italian language song "Complice".
-The nation's first entry did not fare well, placing last in the first semi-final, receiving just five points in total and not qualifying to the final.
+For their first Eurovision appearance, SMRTV sought to host an internal selection process, choosing Miodio with the Italian-language song "Complice".
+The nation's first entry did not fare well, placing last in the first semi-final, receiving just five points in total and not qualifying for the final.
 In June 2008, the Sammarinese Minister of Culture announced that they had good hopes to return to the next year's edition.
 After initially applying to take part in the in Moscow, Russia, SMRTV ultimately opted to not return, citing financial difficulties.
 San Marino did not return for the either, again stating financial reasons as preventing participation.
-Had they obtained state or private funding for an entry, SMRTV had agreed to send the Italian duo Paola e Chiara to the contest, held in Oslo, Norway that year.
+Had they obtained state or private funding for an entry, SMRTV had agreed to send the Italian duo Paola e Chiara to the contest held in Oslo, Norway, that year.